Deep Learning Intermediate ⏱ 35 min deep learningneural networksfast.aigradient descentPyTorchReLUJeremy Howardlearning scienceAI education

 ReLU(x) = max(0, x)

+This function is about as simple as a nonlinear function can be.
+Two parameters control a shifted, scaled version: f(x) = max(0, w·x + b).
 A single ReLU is nearly useless.
 But the universal approximation theorem guarantees that a sum of enough ReLUs can approximate any continuous function on a compact domain to arbitrary precision.
 Howard demonstrates this interactively by stacking two ReLUs and showing how four parameters produce a more complex shape than any single parabola could.
-The pattern generalises: a network with millions of ReLUs — each controlled by learned weights and biases — can represent virtually any input-output mapping.

 Step 7 — Matrix Multiplication as the Computational Substrate